Ujj668/aws-etl-pipeline/AWS ETL PROJECT/README.md

 Python (Pandas)

 Workflow:
-Upload Data
+a) Upload Data
-JSON file is uploaded to S3 bucket
+b) JSON file is uploaded to S3 bucket
-Transform Data
+c) Transform Data
-Lambda function is triggered
+d) Lambda function is triggered
-JSON is converted into a Pandas DataFrame
+e) JSON is converted into a Pandas DataFrame
-Basic transformations are applied
+f) Basic transformations are applied
-Output is stored back in S3
+g) Output is stored back in S3
-Create Table
+h) Create Table
-Glue Crawler scans the processed data
+i) Glue Crawler scans the processed data
-Table is created in Glue Data Catalog
+j) Table is created in Glue Data Catalog
-Query Data
+k) Query Data
-Athena is used to run SQL queries on the data
+l) Athena is used to run SQL queries on the data

 Architecture